 Lack of Attention to Detail

-Missing details is a hallmark of ADHD.
-Boredom or monotony of a task can exacerbate this symptom.
-Untreated, every area of a person’s life is affected.
+Missing details is a hallmark of ADHD, and boring or monotonous tasks can exacerbate this symptom.

 Inability to Focus

-Inability to focus can be described as a lack of concentration.
-The ability to concentrate is affected by ADHD.
+The inability to focus can be described as a lack of concentration.
 While some individuals with ADHD exhibit this symptom, they may also exhibit hyperfocus, which can cause them to lose interest in other important tasks.

 Poor Time Management Skills

 Similar to the inability to plan, managing time for an individual with ADHD can be a significant challenge.
 Because they may be distracted easily or hyperfocused on one task over another, they lose track of time and suffer the consequences.